Fenix E18R Flashlight Review

 And finally, there’s a magnet in the tailcap.
 It’s strong enough to hold the light in a horizontal position.

 Power and Runtime

 The E18R is powered by a single 16340.
 Fenix includes one in the package – a Fenix branded 700mAh cell.
-It’s a regular ol 16340 – not proprietary.
+It’s a regular old 16340 – not proprietary.
 It is a button top.
-I have a flat top unprotected 16340 floating around my house somewhere (um… yikes?) but I can’t lay my hands on it to test if flat top cells will work.
-I do not think the will, just based on the set up of the positive terminal inside the light.
-I’d probably lean toward just using the included cell, or another button top.
+I have a flat top unprotected 16340 floating around my house somewhere (um… yikes?) but I can’t lay my hands on it to test if flat-top cells will work.
+I do not think the will, just based on the setup of the positive terminal inside the light.
+I’d probably lean toward just using the included cell or another button top.

-The high output is very stable for the most of the claimed runtime of 2h35m.
+The high output is very stable for most of the claimed runtime of 2h35m.

 This is a charging version of the light.
 The charge is achieved through a connector in the head, exactly opposite the switch.

 A cable is included: USB to proprietary magnetic.
 The parts snap together easily and stay snugly enough.
 The cable connector has a charge indicator – Green means complete (or ‘not being used’) and red means “charging is ongoing.”